horovitzdan/banned-function-scaner/README.md

 # Banned function scaner

+As part of SDL task [T196](https://sdp-prod.intel.com/library/tasks/T196/) - we need to map and clean the usage of Banned functions.
 This tools scans a directory recursively for banned functions in C/C++ code.
+It can be used by both development and validation teams and can be a base for a gated checkin script.

 README for check_banned_C_functions.py

 C/C++ code is considered all files that ends with: .c, .cc, .cpp, .C, .cxx, .c++, .h, .hh, .hpp, .H, .hxx, .h++

 Usage:  python check_banned_C_functions.py <root_dir> <banned> [-xf excluded_files] [-xff xf_file] [-xd excluded_dirs] [-o output]